-Table 1 indicates that total production in the region increased about 1% from 2013 to 2014, from 30,292 to 30,671 acre-feet.
-Compared to the peak year of 2007, when total production totaled 35,474 acre-feet, this represents a 14% reduction in groundwater production over the past six years, and the fourth slight increase in the past four years (an increase from 28,313 AF in 2010 to 30,671 in 2014, or about 8.3% over those four years).
+Table 1 indicates that total production in the region decreased about 25% from 2014 to 2015, from 30,671 to 22,835 acre-feet.
+Compared to the peak year of 2007, when production totaled 35,474 acre-feet, this represents a 36% reduction in groundwater production over the past seven years, with most of this decrease coming in one year-2015.
+It should be noted that, in 2015, the State Water Resources Control Board implemented mandatory water conservation measures throughout the State.
+This was the primary reason for the large decrease in production from 2014 to 2015.